-3. Reward and Recognition
+3. Reward and recognition

 Your employees need encouragement and recognition.
 It’s human nature.

-4. Career Pathing
+4. Career pathing

-According to a survey by Robert Half Finance & Accounting, 40% of 1,200 professionals said their managers never discussed their career paths with them — but the same research revealed a whopping 93% are desperate for this type of information and management.
+According to a survey by Robert Half Finance & Accounting, 40% of 1,200 professionals said their managers never discussed their career journey with them — but the same research revealed a whopping 93% are desperate for this type of information and management.
 In light of this data, bosses who are not discussing career progression with their workers are missing out on an important opportunity to engage and retain team members.